Crying Fetish

 Overview

-Dacryphilia (also spelled dacrylagnia) is a non-normative sexual interest in tears and crying.
-The focus may rest on the physical tears themselves, on the facial expressions and sounds of weeping, or, most commonly, on the heightened emotional vulnerability and tenderness that crying signals between people who trust one another.
-This article traces how the term entered the clinical literature, what the limited research says about how the interest is actually experienced, and why it is best understood as a benign variation rather than a recognised disorder.
+Dacryphilia (also spelled dacrylagnia), commonly called a crying or tear fetish, is a non-normative sexual interest in tears and weeping.
+The focus may rest on the physical tears themselves, on the facial expressions and sounds of crying, or, most commonly, on the heightened emotional vulnerability and tenderness that weeping signals between people who trust one another.
+This article traces how the term entered the clinical literature, what the single dedicated study says about how the interest is actually experienced, and why it is best understood as a benign variation rather than a recognised disorder.

 History & origins

 The behaviour is presumably ancient, but its name is recent and its documentation remarkably thin.
-As a topic, dacryphilia sat for most of the twentieth century inside encyclopaedic catalogues of unusual practices rather than in primary research.
+For most of the twentieth century dacryphilia sat inside encyclopaedic catalogues of unusual practices rather than in primary research.

 Clinical lineage